andresvegaicaza/da_pfcti_udemy_db/README.md

 # da_pfcti_udemy_db
-Testing extractionfrom Udemy to review and make decisions over courses.
+Testing extraction from Udemy to review and make decisions over courses.